How to Maintain Normal Blood Sugar

 How to control your sugar levels

-Whether you have been diagnosed with diabetes or whether you are trying to live a more healthy lifestyle, it is important to know which factors or habits are within your control to regulate your blood sugar levels.
+Whether you have been diagnosed with diabetes or are trying to live a more healthy lifestyle, it is important to know which factors or habits are within your control to regulate your blood sugar levels.

 - Stay away from the potato chips